pboling/railsbling.com/content/anonymous_active_record/intro.md

 Very useful in testing Rails apps, and even more so for testing gems without having to specify full blown models.

-An exceptionally hacky alternative that could also be used for real runtime code, see my other gem [activerecord-tablefree](https://rubygems.org/gems/activerecord-tablefree)!
+If you prefer an exceptionally hacky alternative that could also be used for real runtime code, see my other gem [activerecord-tablefree](https://rubygems.org/gems/activerecord-tablefree)!